-Here are the seven that really made an impression on my thinking on what it means to be a better person, as well as some practical takeaways on how to put that into action to help make the world a better place.
+Here are the seven books that really made an impression on my thinking on what it means to be a better person, as well as some practical takeaways on how to put that into action to help make the world a better place.

 1. Fight Like a Mother by Shannon Watts (and, also, me—I was her writing collaborator)